Alcohol Rehab in Fairfield County, CT

 Services offered:

-• 12 step rehabilitation, relapse prevention treatment and brief intervention
+• 12 step rehabilitation, counseling for alcohol abuse and relapse prevention

 Services offered: